 A number of different staining techniques have been developed.

-- Auramine Phenol (AP) The parasites appear greenish yellow against dark background.
-The method is more rapid and sensitive than ZN technique.
+- Auramine Phenol (AP) The parasites appear greenish-yellow against a dark background.
+The method is more rapid and sensitive than the ZN technique.

 Detect soluble protozoan antigens in faecal samples, thus removing the need for microscopic examination.

 Enzyme immunoassay (EIA) and enzyme-linked immunosorbent assay (ELISA) technologies have been used to develop commercial products for the detection of Cryptosporidium